AlexIoannides/kubernetes-mlops/README.md

 helm status willing-yak
 ```

-The ML scoring service can now be tested in exactly the same way as we have done above.
-Once you have convinced yourself that it's working as expected, the releases can be deleted using,
+The ML scoring service can now be tested in exactly the same way as we have done previously (above).
+Once you have convinced yourself that it's working as expected, the release can be deleted using,

 ```bash
 helm delete willing-way